Santanachia/MMM-OpelStatuses/README.md

 | `VIN` | The of your car.<br><br>This (or JOBID) is **REQUIRED**. |

 ### Known Issues
-No info message, when resmons was "The vehicle cannot be found."
+The "The vehicle cannot be found." error message can appear even if the car is manufactured.